The-Devoyage/devoyage-web/subgraph/06-auth-service/04-registration-process.md

 //  Extract the credential creation options from the previous response. const cco = response.register_start as CredentialCreationOptions;

-// Build the credential using the navigator credentials api. const credential = await navigator.credentials.create({
+// Build the credential using the browser's navigator credentials api. const credential = await navigator.credentials.create({
   publicKey: {
     ...cco.publicKey,